-Excerpted from an article by Grace Lucille at Grace on Purpose.
+Excerpted from an article by my friend and fellow believer, Grace Lucille.

-- The Holy Spirit Will Guide You Into All Truth – learning three essential facts about the personal guidance of the Holy Spirit
+- The Holy Spirit Will Guide You Into All Truth – three facts about the personal guidance of the Holy Spirit

 - Thy Torah Is My Delight – a look at King David’s secret

-- Our Greatest Hindrance: The Doctrines and Commandments of Men – doctrines of Men and Dogma; Commandments of Men, that turn men away from the truth; modern-day examples; Yahushua and the Disciples as our examples of Truth
+- Our Greatest Hindrance: The Doctrines and Commandments of Men – doctrines and commandments of men, that turn us away from the truth

-- The Torah Hidden In the New Testament – a look at the Torah Commandments hidden in plain view in the New Testament
+- The Torah Hidden In the New Testament – a look at the Torah Commandments hidden in the New Testament

 - It Is Often Said: “Two Thousand Years of Christianity Cannot be Wrong!”